 Ndata parallel replicas.
 When the replicas require the full tensor,

 ReplicatedAllGatherOpis used.
-Increases performance, especially in conjunction with off-chip remote memory, decreases on-chip memory usage.
+Increases performance, especially in conjunction with Streaming Memory and decreases on-chip memory usage.

 The smallest division of a data set.